 Berkeley: Ferry service to San Francisco launched

-Transbay commuters now have another option, with the launch of ferry service from the Berkeley Marina to San Francisco's Embarcadero Center.
 Master deck hand Matthew Cosby checks a line as the Heron, Tideland Marine Group's 52 foot Chesapeake yacht, speeds through the San Francisco Bay in San Francisco, Calif., on Wednesday, Sept.
+28, 2016.

 Add your comments below